VOL. I · ISSUE 21WEDNESDAY, JUNE 3, 2026

 The CRM should be live with imported contacts and a working pipeline before the end of the first week, no implementation consultant required.

-At 10-50 seats, monthly spend above $30 per user compounds fast and triggers budget approval processes most heads of revenue want to avoid.
+At 10 to 50 seats, monthly spend above $30 per user compounds fast and triggers budget approval processes most heads of revenue want to avoid.

 3. Native HubSpot or bidirectional marketing sync